Tightening our laces for the 2022 London Legal Walk

 The team at Miles & Partners are warming up for the London Legal Walk on Tuesday 28 June 2022 in support of frontline legal services which offer free advice on issues such as debt, benefits, housing, asylum and domestic violence.

-The team will be walking a 10km route around central London alongside the Lord Chief Justice and thousands of lawyers to raise funds for the London Legal Support Trust.
+The team will be walking 10km around central London alongside Lord Burnett, the Lord Chief Justice, I. Stephanie Boyce, president of the Law Society and thousands of lawyers to raise funds for the London Legal Support Trust.
 They will be starting on Carey Street behind the Royal Courts of Justice in London, walking along the banks of the River Thames and around the parks surrounding Buckingham Palace.

 - David Jockelson

 - Hira Rauf

 - Kate Downing